 Support and Therapy Services

-The care of young patients with craniofacial syndromes at NewYork-Presbyterian is provided in a family-centered environment by dedicated interdisciplinary teams of surgeons, pediatricians, dentists and other oral care specialists, nurses, audiologists, speech and language therapists, feeding therapists, occupational therapists, geneticists, social workers, and child life specialists.
+At NewYork-Presbyterian, the care of young patients with craniofacial disorders is provided in a family-centered environment by dedicated interdisciplinary teams of surgeons, pediatricians, dentists and other oral care specialists, nurses, audiologists, speech and language therapists, feeding therapists, occupational therapists, geneticists, social workers, and child life specialists.
 In addition to craniofacial surgery, we provide the following services as needed as part of your child's care plan:

 Speech and Language Therapy

-- Our speech and language pathologists assess and treat children with speech, voice, and swallowing issues related to craniofacial or oral cavity disorders.
+- Our specially trained speech and language pathologists assess and treat children with speech, voice, and swallowing issues related to craniofacial or oral cavity disorders.